-- Make husband really cute (milk kefir keeps mine that much cuter!)
+- Make your husband really cute (milk kefir keeps mine that much cuter!)

-- Help autoimmune issues as more susceptible to yeast overgrowth
+- Help with autoimmune issues as more susceptible to yeast overgrowth

 - Cleaner, easier menstrual periods

-- Counteract side-effects from steroids, birth control pill, antibiotics
+- Counteract side-effects from cortico-steroids, birth control pill, and antibiotics

 - Decrease cancer cell growth

-- Clear skin and shiny hair (after initial cleansing period, this food got my skin acne free)
+- Clear skin and shines hair (after an initial cleansing period, cultured food helped my skin be acne free)

 - Helpful for anyone on The Body Ecology

-This is where the good flora in unsalted, cultured food enter into the mix.
-They are fantastic at getting into all the nicks and folds of your gut lining and work to prevent pathogens living there from overpopulating and forming harmful toxins.
-You can look at cultured food like an internal traffic cop, making sure food goes where it should without lingering and making a fuss.
-Or a stink 😉
+The good flora in the unsalted, cultured food enter your gut to prevent pathogens already living there from overpopulating and forming harmful toxins.
+In this way, cultured food is like an internal traffic cop, making sure the food goes where it needs to without lingering and making a fuss.
+Or a real stink 😉

-Many things deplete your gut flora such as sugar, stress, chlorine, and antibiotics … all of which has the potential to throw off the balance in your digestive tract.
-Thi is often the beginning of many health issues and why eating unsalted, probiotic food every day, every meal is great!
+Many things deplete gut flora (i.e. sugar, stress, chlorine, antibiotics).
+When this happens the internal balance in our digestive tract is thrown off balance and this is often the beginning of how many health issues get started and why it is a good idea to eat unsalted, probiotic food every day, every meal.

-*Body Ecology culture starter contains Lb.
-Plantarum; one of the strongest probiotic strains you can put in your body.
-This starter makes potent cultured veggies and while most probiotics get destroyed by antibiotics, fluoride, stomach acid, and chlorinated water before they reach your intestines, Lb.
-Plantarum has been shown to arrive safe and sound.
+*Body Ecology’s culture starter contains Lb.
+Plantarum.
+One of the strongest probiotic strains you can put in your body.
+This starter helps you make potent cultured veggies.
+While most probiotic get destroyed by antibiotics, fluoride, stomach acid, chlorinated water, etc. before they even reach your intestines, Lb.
+Plantarum arrives safe and sound.